Dr Ben King

 School of Computing, Electronics and Mathematics (Faculty of Science and Engineering)

-Lecturer and researcher in theoretical physics.
+Lecturer and researcher in theoretical physics and Final-year senior personal tutor.

 My lecturing is centred around applied mathematics, in particular classical mechanics, ODEs, vector calculus and computational mathematics.
 I teach modules in the School of Computing, Electronics and Mathematics, and in the School of Mechanical and Marine Engineering.